makersacademy/airport_challenge/README.md

   __Control Landing__
   - [X] Instruct a plane to land at an airport
   - [X] Confirm that plane has landed at instructed airport
-  - [] Prevent a plane from being instructed to land if it becomes stormy as plane is coming in
+  - [X] Prevent a plane from being instructed to land if it is stormy
-  - [] Prevent a plane from being instructed to land if airport is full
+  - [X] Prevent a plane from being instructed to land if airport is full

   __Control Take off__
   - [X] Instruct a plane to take off from an airport
   - [X] Confirm that it is no longer in the airport
-  - [] Prevent a plane from being instructed to take off if it becomes stormy as plane is coming in
+  - [X] Prevent a plane from being instructed to take off if it is stormy
   - [] Prevent a plane from being instructed to take off if already in air

   __As an Admin_System_designer I want to...__